New Gosper-type Lambert series identities of levels 12 and 16: Introduction

-involving $\Pi_q$.
-Using the methods of Gosper and integrals of Ramanujan's theta functions, El Bachraoui \cite{bach} proved (\ref{eq11}).
+El Bachraoui \cite{bach} used the methods of Gosper and integrals of Ramanujan's theta functions to prove (\ref{eq11}).
 He \cite{he1,he2} confirmed (\ref{eq12}) and (\ref{eq13}) using Ramanujan's modular equations of degree five and proved (\ref{eq15}) via modular forms.
 Wang \cite{wang} observed that the above identities can be seen as equalities of certain modular forms on the congruence subgroup $\Gamma_0(N)$ and called such equality an identity of level $N$.
-Wang also proved these identities and devised a method of discovering Lambert series identities of level $N$ via Eisenstein series and a basis for the vector space of modular forms on $\Gamma_0(N)$ of some positive weight.
+Wang \cite{wang} also proved these identities and devised a method of discovering Lambert series identities of level $N$ via Eisenstein series, a basis for the vector space of modular forms on $\Gamma_0(N)$ of some positive weight, and the Sturm bound.
 Yathirajsharma, Harshitha, and Vasuki \cite{yhv} deduced the above identities except (\ref{eq14}) by applying Ramanujan's theta function identities.
 Recently, Yathirajsharma \cite{yat} established another form of (\ref{eq15}) by employing some $q$-trigonometric identities.

-In this paper, we offer another proof of the identity (\ref{eq14}) of level $12$ and derive new Lambert series identities of levels $12$ and $16$ using sums of generalized $\eta$-quotients on $\Gamma_0(N)$ for $N\in\{12,16\}$.
+In this paper, we offer another proof of the identity (\ref{eq14}) of level $12$ and derive new Gosper-type Lambert series identities of levels $12$ and $16$ using sums of generalized $\eta$-quotients on $\Gamma_0(N)$ for $N\in\{12,16\}$, as shown in our main results below.

 \begin{theorem}[level 12 identity] We have

 \end{theorem}

 \begin{theorem}[level 16 identities] We have